 This is designed to extend the student's basic knowledge acquired in STA1000F/S/P/L. The emphasis of the course is on applying statistical methods and modelling techniques to data rather than focusing on the mathematical rigor underpinning these methods.
 Topics covered include: Analysis of variance and experimental design; revision and extension of simple linear regression; multiple regression; time series analysis; and non-parametric statistics.
 Students will continue to analyse data using Excel.

 Lecture times: Monday to Thursday, 1st or 5th period

-DP requirements: At least 35% for class record and at least 50% for the project.
+DP requirements: At least 35% for class record and at least 50% for Excel test.
+Assessment: Class record counts 40%.
+One 3-hour examination counts 60%.